-- 1 3/4 cup whole milk
+- 1 ¾ cup whole milk

 - 1 cup heavy cream

-- 1 Tbsp cornstarch
+- 1 Tablespoon cornstarch

-- 1/4 cup unsweetened cocoa powder
+- ¼ cup unsweetened cocoa powder

-- 1 Tbsp instant espresso powder (optional)
+- 1 Tablespoon instant espresso powder, optional

-- 1/2 cup dark chocolate, roughly chopped
+- ½ cup dark chocolate, roughly chopped

-- 1/4 cup + 2 Tbsp granulated sugar
+- ¼ cup + 2 Tablespoons granulated sugar

 - In a heavy bottomed sauce pot, whisk together milk, cream, and cornstarch.
 Bring to a boil.
 Remove from heat and add cocoa powder and espresso powder.
 Whisk until cocoa powder has dissolved.